- What are electromagnetic fields?

 According to the present results, radon is considered a cause of lung cancer in smokers and non-smokers.

 The association between radon exposure and lung cancer risk is linear without indication for a threshold, meaning that the lung cancer risk increases proportional with increasing radon concentration.
-The risk increases by about 10 % whenever concentration increases by 100 becquerels per cubic meter (Bq/m³).
-Accordingly, compared to a person without any radon exposure, an individual exposed to a long-term radon concentration of 100 Bq/m³ has a 10 % higher risk for lung cancer, an individual exposed to 200 Bq/m³ has a 20 % higher risk, and so on.
+When accounting for uncertainties in the retrospective exposure estimation the risk increases by about 16 % whenever concentration increases by 100 becquerels per cubic meter (Bq/m³).
+Accordingly, compared to a person without any radon exposure, an individual exposed to a long-term radon concentration of 100 Bq/m³ has a 16 % higher risk for lung cancer, an individual exposed to 200 Bq/m³ has a 32 % higher risk, and so on.

 Even when restricting the risk analysis to participants with less than 200 Bq/m³, the linear risk model demonstrates a statistically significant risk.
 When considering only never-smokers, a statistically significant increase in risk of about 10 % is found.